isontheline/pro.webssh.net/documentation/src/docs/documentation/help/networking/dynamic-port-forwarding.md

 ---

 # Dynamic Port Forwarding
-!!! abstract "About Jump Server, Bastion Host and SOCKS Proxy"
+??? abstract "About Jump Server, Bastion Host and SOCKS Proxy"
     Dynamic Port Forwarding, is a technique used to create a secure encrypted tunnel between a local device and a remote server allowing the device to securely access resources through the remote server.

     The remote server is also named a Bastion Host - or a Jump Server - which is in fact a standard SSH server that is used as an intermediary between the local device and the resources you want to access.

-    When Dynamic Port Forwarding is enabled inside WebSSH, all subsequent SSH and SFTP launched connections are forwarded through the Jump Server, seemlessly.
+    When Dynamic Port Forwarding is enabled inside WebSSH, all subsequent SSH / SFTP / TUNNEL / WEB launched connections are forwarded through the Jump Server, seemlessly.

     In background, Dynamic Port Forwarding launches a SOCKS Proxy Server on the local device, which can also be used inside a Web Browser or any other application that supports SOCKS.
 This way you can access any resource through the Jump Server even it's a web page, a database, a file server, etc.

-!!! warning "Subsequent connections are forwarded through the Jump Server"
+??? warning "Subsequent connections are forwarded through the Jump Server"
-    When enabled, Dynamic Port Forwarding will forward all connections *INSIDE* WebSSH (SSH, SFTP, TUNNEL) to your Jump Server.
+    When enabled, Dynamic Port Forwarding will forward all connections *INSIDE* WebSSH (SSH, SFTP, TUNNEL, WEB) to your Jump Server.
 This means that you only will be able to access resources reachable through the Jump Server.

 ## How to use it?
 1. Add a new tunnel by choossing **Tunnel** tab and by pessing the **+** button